LilaGuill/news/README.md

 **Functionalities**

-- the page "Home" displays articles from News API https://newsapi.org/docs/endpoints/top-headlines.
+- The page "Home" displays articles from News API https://newsapi.org/docs/endpoints/top-headlines.
-- a menu in page Home allows the user to search articles by categorie.
+- In page Home a menu allows the user to search articles by categories.
-- a search bar in page Home allows the user to search articles containing specfics words
+- In page Home a search bar allows the user to search articles containing specfics words
-- the page "Article" displays the article selected by the user with more details.
+- The page "Article" displays the article selected by the user with more details.

-**Running the project**

-Clone this repository :
+## Running the project

+**Clone this repository**

 ```
 git clone https://github.com/LilaGuill/news.git
 cd news
 ```

-Install packages :
+**Install packages**

 ```
 npm install
 ```

-When installation is complete :
+**API key**

-Get your Api key https://newsapi.org/docs/get-started from NewsAPI
+- Get your Api key https://newsapi.org/docs/get-started from NewsAPI.
+- Create .env file at the root of the project.
+- Paste your API key in the .env file
+- Don't forget to add .env in your .gitignore file.

 ```
-//create .env file at the root of the project.
-//add your api key

 API_KEY="123454...."

-//Don't forget to add .env in your .gitignore file

 ```

-Then run the project with:
+**Run the project**

 ```
 npm start